shreekumar3d/voter-list/README.md

 After this is done, have a look at the generated voterlist.csv.
 It may be necessary to tweak config.py to use slightly different values...

+#### Debug Information ####

+parse-geometric can dump information about it's internal processing.
+This can be used to fine-tune parameters, as well as to understand what is happening behind the scenes.

+This is activated via the -d option.

+To understand processing for epic REJ5021886, you might use:

+    $ ./parse-geometric.py -d -e REJ5021886 converted/AC1540347.xml

+This will dump info about all voter records for REJ5021886 in the file.
+(Note: there may be more than one.
+We don't differentiate among the multiple records _yet_)

+To specify a specific page, use the page option "-p".
+This will dump all records in the specified page.

+If both epic and page are given, then a specific record only is dumped, and that only if it exists.

+The script will not warn if no records match in debug mode.
+If you see no output, please check params!a

+If you don't give any of -p or -d options, then debug info will be dumped for all records!

 ### Earlier Method ###

 This method relies on the relative ordering of data in PDF files.
 This